Siddhi76/Rep1/README.md

 # Rep1
-my project name is sugarcane disease detection
+This is my first Git repository
 <br>
 Author -siddhi